graememortimer5-dev/Ps2-OPL-connect-to-POP-Os-Linux/README.md

 PS2 is what is known as old legacy. nothing is plug n play .. it will only do what you tell it within the confines of its own system.
 So you have to configure your samba server to use smb1. even linux has evolved beyond the old legacy stuff, so you have to force samba to use smb1.

-the image that i have posted here is the conf setup that i used for setting up samba in POP Os there are only 2 variables, the path to your share folder must be exactly as it is in your system. right click on the folder and look in properties for the full path.
+the image that i have posted here is the conf setup that i used for setting up samba in POP Os, the entries above the green PS2SMB are the global settings in samba conf. there are only 2 variables, the path to your share folder must be exactly as it is in your system. right click on the folder and look in properties for the full path.

 Then the force user must be your user name for the linux pc .. mine is rocket.